louisnguyenn/CIS-2250/README.md

 # 📊 Job Vacancies in Canada: Data Analysis Project

-This project focuses on analyzing job vacancy trends across Canada using large CSV datasets.
-Using Python's powerful data manipulation and visualization libraries, the goal is to uncover meaningful insights into employment demand across various sectors and provinces.
+This project focuses on analyzing job vacancy trends across Canada by processing datasets from Statistics Caanda and Government of Ontario.
+Using Python's data manipulation and visualization libraries, the goal is to uncover meaningful insights into employment demand across provinces.

 ---